MolBIFFM/diana/README.md

   -p PROCESSES, --processes PROCESSES
                         maximum number of concurrent processes (default: 4)
 ```
-A configuration file specifies a list of workflows sequentially executed.
+A configuration file specifies a list of workflows executed sequentially.
 Configuration files are processed concurrently.

 ## configuration

-The configuration specifies the assembly of a protein-protein interaction network from a set of input genes or proteins, optionally associated with mass spectrometry data using protein-protein interaction data from BioGRID, IntAct, MINT, Reactome or STRING, optionally extended to neighborhoods of the input, based on UniProt identifiers.
+The configuration specifies the assembly of a protein-protein interaction network from a set of input genes or proteins optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, IntAct, MINT Reactome or STRING, optionally extended to proteins neighboring the input.

 Enrichment of Gene Ontology terms by the protein-protein interaction network or its individual modules can be assessed, as well as the distribution of mass spectrometry measurements.
-For this, measurements can either be interpreted in a binary fashion, measuring enrichment of proteins exhibiting changes exceeding a specified threshold by separate modules or comparing the distribution of changes within them with the remaining network.
+For this, measurements can be interpreted in a binary way measuring modules' enrichment of proteins which exhibit measurements exceeding a specified threshold.
+Alternatively, the distribution of measurements within separate modules can be compared with the remaining network.

-Enrichment of Gene Ontology terms as well as Reactome pathways can be assessed and exported with the underlying network structure represented in these databases.
+Enrichment of proteins in protein-protein interaction network by Gene Ontology terms or Reactome pathways they are associated with can be assessed and exported with the network structure underlying these databases.
 Along with the networks, specific Cytoscape styles can be generated.

 ---